 The raw food diet is based on consuming unprocessed, preferably organic, whole plant-based foods, at least 75 per cent of which should be uncooked.
 This diet gives you a high energy as raw food is easily metabolized.

 At the College of Natural Health, we believe that everyone deserves to enjoy great health, but most have just never been presented with the right foundation or combination of tools to achieve a healthy lifestyle.
 Our students are trained to advise others on how to improve their diet and lifestyle to prevent disease and promote health.

-Our nutrition courses are accredited post-secondary correspondence courses.
+Our plant-based nutrition courses are accredited post-secondary correspondence courses.
 Complete them at your leisure until you earn your Nutrition Degree.

 PHONE: (888) 397-9394 or (877) 431-1962.